Storm Bert map: When and where UK will be hit by snow and winds after Met Office issue weather warning

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Met Office has warned Brits to prepare for a weekend of rain, wind and snow as Storm Bert sweeps the country.
+The Met Office has warned people to prepare for a weekend of rain, wind and snow as Storm Bert sweeps the country, with danger to life weather alerts in force on Sunday.

-Weather warnings are in place every day until Sunday – including seven on Saturday – as the country braces for more wintry weather after temperatures plummeted earlier in the week.
+Weather warnings have been in place throughout the weekend as the country was hit by thick snow, torrential rain and winds in excess of 80mph after temperatures plummeted earlier in the week.

-The majority of the UK will be facing at least one weather warning in the days to come, with Scotland and northern England expected to be the worst affected.
+While Saturday saw two more severe amber warnings issued in relation to snowfall of up to 40cm, which caused “atrocious” travel disruption as it blanketed swathes of Scotland and England, authorities later warned that the worst was yet to come.

-On Saturday morning, more warnings will come into place as Storm Bert makes its way across the UK.
+With heavy rain falling overnight and into Sunday, forecasters warned that a “rapid thaw” of the previous day’s snowfall could further contribute to potentially life-threatening floods, with nearly 400 areas deemed to be at risk as of Sunday morning.

-A yellow weather warning for snow and rain in place from Saturday morning to Sunday morning also warns residents in much of Scotland, north-east and north-west England, the West Midlands and Yorkshire that there could be a danger to life as snow quickly thaws to rain.
+Further warnings for rain in southwest England and south Wales caution that some communities may be cut off by flooded roads, with homes and businesses flooded, with fast flowing or deep floodwater possible, causing a danger to life.

-There are also warnings for rain in south-west England and Wales, where in excess of 100mm of rain is expected to fall on higher ground.
+A warning for very strong winds has also been issued on the west coast of Scotland until midnight, which forecasters say are likely to bring disruption to transport, and dangerous coastal and marine conditions.

-“Storm Bert marks a shift to much milder air and wintry hazards will gradually diminish through the weekend, but heavy snowfall is expected across parts of northern England and Scotland for a time on Saturday, especially over higher ground, and warnings are in place,” Met Office deputy chief meteorologist Dan Holley said.
+Met Office deputy chief meteorologist Dan Holley said: “Storm Bert marks a shift to much milder air and wintry hazards will gradually diminish through the weekend, but heavy snowfall is expected across parts of northern England and Scotland for a time on Saturday, especially over higher ground, and warnings are in place.

 “Heavy rain through Saturday and Sunday, especially in southern and western parts of the UK, will also bring impacts for some with a number of warnings in place.”